ZachJMoore/markup-updates/README.md

 - Use the action bar
 - Press the ESC key

+### Collaboration Mode

+To start a collaboration session:
+1. Use any screen sharing application to share your whole screen with a group
+2. Open the settings dropdown and start a new collaboration session
+3. A QR code will be displayed.
+Make sure you participants can see it.
+4. Each participant should open MarkUp locally and click join session.
+5. Start drawing!

 ### How to quit

 If you need to quit the application to free up resources, simply right click the pencil icon in the status bar.
 This will present a menu with the only option being to quit.
 Press it and the application will close itself completely.